Citizen's Guide to the Budget: Budget Terms

 • The budget request prepared by State agencies, due to the Department of Budget and Management (DBM) in September or October, is based on an agency’s expected revenues and proposed expenditures as a result of the agency’s statutory and legislative mandates, goals and objectives, costs, and priorities.

 • The amount of proposed spending by the Governor for all programs in the State budget.
-In most instances, the General Assembly may subtract from, but may not add to, the allowance.
-DBM analysis informs the gubernatorial decision process that results in the amount included in the budget books, budget files, and budget bill submitted to the General Assembly.
+Analysis by the Department of Budget and Management informs the gubernatorial decision process that results in the amount included in the budget bill submitted to the General Assembly.

-• The amount of spending for a program legally authorized in the State operating budget bill by the General Assembly.
+• The amount of spending for a program legally authorized in the enacted State operating budget bill.
 Appropriations are only available during one fiscal year.

 • The maximum amount included in the Maryland Consolidated Capital Bond Loan (State Capital Budget) for a capital project, to be funded when the State issues general obligation (GO) bonds.
 Unlike appropriations in the operating budget, capital budget authorizations remain available until they are de-authorized.
 However, State law requires local bond bill authorizations to be terminated by the Board of Public Works (BPW) after two years if the matching requirement has not been met or after seven years for State projects.
 An exemption can be requested from BPW.